Been told you have arthritis or degenerative changes, or that your hips or knees are “bone on bone” ?

 Been told to ‘just stop’ doing what you love and that you’re just putting off the inevitable of a hip or knee replacement?

-You’re in the right place!
+You’re in the right place, and you’re not alone.
 Osteoarthritis is one of the most common causes of hip and knee pain we see in the clinic and we’ve helped hundreds of people with hip or knee pain get improvements in their function, reduction in their pain, rely less on joint related pain killers and delay or even completely avoid joint replacement surgery.
 Let us help you do the same.

 - Putting on shoes and socks